-Clay Nesler is the vice president, global energy and sustainability, for Johnson Controls.
-In this role, he is responsible for energy and sustainability strategy, policy, public affairs, innovation, and the Johnson Controls Institute for Building Efficiency.
-He also serves on the company’s global environmental sustainability council.
-Since joining Johnson Controls in 1983, he has held a variety of leadership positions in research, product development, marketing, and strategy in both the United States and Europe.
+Clay Nesler is the Vice President, Global Energy and Regulatory Affairs for Johnson Controls.
+He also serves as an executive on-loan and interim president of the Alliance to Save Energy.
+Since joining Johnson Controls in 1983, Clay has held a variety of leadership positions in research, product development, marketing, strategy, manufacturing and corporate sustainability in both the United States and Europe.

-Mr. Nesler received BS and MS degrees in mechanical engineering from the University of Illinois at Urbana-Champaign and is a coinventor on 11 patents.
-He is a winner of the 2005 Corenet Global Innovator’s Award and the 2012 VERGE 25 award.
-Mr. Nesler is the past president of the Florentine Opera Company, the sixth oldest professional opera company in America.
+Clay received BS and MS degrees in Mechanical Engineering from the University of Illinois at Urbana-Champaign and is a co-inventor on twelve patents.
+He is a winner of the 2005 Corenet Global Innovator’s Award, the 2012 VERGE 25 award, a 2015 Distinguished Alumnus Award from the University of Illinois and the 2019 Sustainable Leadership Award from the Wisconsin Sustainable Business Council.